 Homecoming Parade.
 October 24.
 2009.
+Columbia, Mo.

 |Mizzou Athletic Director History|

-Dr. Walter E. Meanwell|
+|1919-20||Dr. Walter E. Meanwell|

 Mike Alden has been at the helm of Missouri athletics since 1998 and it's no shock his tenure has produced the most comprehensive run of athletic and academic success in school history.

-History-making landmarks have occurred each year under Alden's watch and while each event has been significant, few were as impactful as Missouri's recent transition into the Southeastern Conference in July 2012.
+History-making landmarks have occurred each year under Alden's watch and while each event has been significant, few were as impactful as Missouri's transition into the Southeastern Conference in July 2012.

-While conference affiliation fueled uncertainty for many institutions, Alden and his staff helped secure the second largest donation in the history of the University of Missouri, a $30 million gift courtesy of the Kansas City Sports Trust, kick-starting an incredible $200 million facility improvement plan.
-That plan will impact nearly all of Missouri's 20 varsity sports programs, including a renovation to Memorial Stadium, which will make the home of Tiger Football one of the finest in America.
-Through capital campaign efforts, Alden has overseen over $250 million in private gifts for Tiger Athletics.
+While conference affiliation fueled uncertainty for many institutions, Alden and his staff helped secure the second largest donation in the history of the University of Missouri, a $30 million gift in 2012 courtesy of the Kansas City Sports Trust, kick-starting an incredible $200 million facility improvement plan.
+The support and growth didn't stop there.
+In 2013 Alden and his team also cultivated singular donations of $6.4M and

 Alden has incorporated three core values into the mission of intercollegiate athletics at Missouri.
 The mission statement of "Preparing Champions for Life through Academic Integrity, Social Responsibility and Competitive Excellence" has guided Missouri in becoming one of America's most well-regarded and visible athletics programs.

-Missouri routinely ranked among league leaders in graduation and Academic Progress Rates, while the overall health of MU's athletics programs is at an all-time high.
+Last season Missouri ranked No. 2 in the SEC in Graduation and Academic Progress Rates, while the overall health of MU's athletics programs is at an all-time high.
 Each year Missouri is able to tout the impressive classroom performances of its student-athletes and annually receives academic recognition from the NCAA.

 Socially, Missouri student-athletes have seen tremendous growth, from coach and student-athlete involvement with Big Brothers-Big Sisters and The Food Bank for Central and Northeast Missouri, to local children's hospitals and Habitat for Humanity.
 Missouri Athletics not only makes an impact on the playing fields, but in the lives of the community it serves.
 In addition, Mizzou Athletics is heavily involved in the United Way and prides itself on having 100% involvement from its department each fall.